Magical Girl (film): Production

 A co-production among Spain and France (90%–10%), Magical Girl was produced by Aquí y Allí Films, with the participation of Films Distribution, Sabre Producciones, TVE and Canal+.
 Shooting locations in Madrid included Calle de Felipe Castro, Glorieta de Puerta de Toledo, Plaza del General Vara de Rey, and Calle de Claudio Coello.

 Release

 The film was screened at the 2014 Toronto International Film Festival and the 2014 San Sebastián International Film Festival, where it won the Golden Shell.
 Distributed by Avalon, it was theatrically released in Spain on 17 October 2014.
 It opened in French theatres on 12 August 2015, under the title La niña de fuego.

 Reception

+Critical response

 On the review aggregator Rotten Tomatoes, 100% of 8 reviews are positive, with an average rating of 9.0/10.

 Jonathan Holland of The Hollywood Reporter considered the film to be "a spare, austere and thoroughly contemporary noirish social critique constructed on rich emotional foundation".

 Peter Debruge of Variety considered the lack of relatable human behavior the film, "an elaborately contrived, imagination-dependent dark comedy", to be both an asset and a weakness.